cvnerds/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 I am searching over multiple scales and am painting heatmaps in the original image coordinate system.
-The resulting heatmaps are combined and a threshold of 2 is used to filter detections that have less than 2 responses.
+The resulting heatmaps are combined and a threshold of 2 is used to filter detections that have fewer responses.

-Before merging:
+Example bounding boxes based on unthresholded detections:

 ![alt text][image4]

-And after merging overlapping bounding boxes:
+After thresholding lower heatmap values the bounding boxes split or become smaller, even disappear (false positives).

 ![alt text][image8]